devoptimist/terraform-linux-chef-server/README.md

 # Overview
-This terraform module will ssh into a linux instance and deploy a chef server.
-Supported platform families:
+This terraform module will deploy chef server to one or more servers Supported platform families:
  * Debian
  * SLES